 - Simple and accessible

-Checklists help to ensure that all the necessary steps in a process are carried out every time.
+Checklists help to ensure that all the necessary steps are carried out every time.
 This can help to improve efficiency and avoid gaps in the process.
 They simplify processes by breaking them down into simpler steps.

 To sum up, a range of process documentation is available to meet different needs.
-The type of process documentation you need, as well as the size and complexity of your process determines which tool is right for you.
-If you’re not sure which tool is suitable for which kind of process documentation, we have compiled a brief overview below.
+The size and complexity of your process as well as your individual preferences determine which tool is right for you.
+If you’re not sure which tool is suitable for which kind of process documentation, we have compiled an overview below.

 Tool check: Different kinds of process documentation software

 Now that you know about the different types of process documentation, you may wonder which tool allows you to create which one of them.
-For each category we have picked what we find one of the top tools available.
-We provide a brief overview for you so you know what each tool allows you to do.
+For each category we have picked one of the top tools available.

 FlowShare users love the tool for its ease of use and ability to produce accessible and instructive step-by-step guides.
 The rating of 4.8 stars on Capterra is a telling account of user’s approval.